QVLx-Labs/Salvum_Prebuilt_Native/README.md

 ```
 sudo ./install_salvum.sh
 ```
 Installation will create an slm/ directory that will contain the salvum binary and everything needed.
-Inside slm/ you can then run:
 ```
-sudo ./salvum test
+cd slm/ && sudo ./salvum test
 ```
 That command will verify installation was successful.
 Should pass tests, feel free to create issues for any that don't.